Economics

 2.1.2 The Anchor Effect

-The anchor effect confers the idea that the economic behavior and purchase decision of consumer relies on the concept of utility.
-Theory suggests that individuals use the prior price knowledge to make decision regarding purchase.
+The anchoring effect confers the idea that the economic behaviour and purchase decision of consumers relies on the concept of utility.
+Theory suggests that individuals use prior price knowledge to make decisions regarding purchases.
 The reliance of consumers on previous knowledge can be ineffective as it leads to irrational decisions.
-The price may fail to provide rational choice to the individual that influence the decision-making (Trevisan, 2016).
-Orr and Guthre (2006) studied the impact of anchor effect on the purchase decision of individuals related to the insurance policy.
-The study reveals that, “due to a phenomenon that psychologists call ‘anchoring’, we are often unduly influenced by the initial figure we encounter when estimating the value of an item.
+The price may fail to provide rational choice to the individual, which influences the decision-making (Trevisan, 2016).
+Orr and Guthre (2006) studied the impact of the anchor effect on the purchase decision of individuals related to the insurance policy.
+The study reveals that “due to a phenomenon that psychologists call ‘anchoring’, we are often unduly influenced by the initial figure we encounter when estimating the value of an item.
 This initial value serves as a kind of reference point or benchmark that anchors our expectations about the item’s actual value” (ORR & GUTHRIE, 2006).
-The study stresses on the negotiation experiment for assessing the role of anchoring effect.
-The effect has significant influence on the negotiation outcomes.
-The study results depicts that anchoring effect has strong correlation with the negotiation outcomes.
-The two factors limit the impact of anchoring on the decisions related to the purchase of commodity (ORR & GUTHRIE, 2006).
+The study stresses the negotiation experiment for assessing the role of the anchoring effect.
+The effect has a significant influence on the negotiation outcomes.
+The study results depict that the anchoring effect has a strong correlation with the negotiation outcomes.
+The two factors limit the impact of anchoring on the decisions related to the purchase of a commodity (ORR & GUTHRIE, 2006).

-Tversky (2016) presented the logical decision behind the purchase of insurance policy.
-The price of the commodity influence the judgment and rationality of the decision.
-The results of the experimentation conducted by Tversky reveals that respondents were willing to accept saving accounts option with the credit card when the interest rate remained stable at 1% to 2%.
-The prospect theory also suggests that the people underweight outcomes when they doubt about certainty that influence the rationality of the decisions (Kahneman & Tversky, 1979).
+Tversky (2016) presented the logical decision behind the purchase of an insurance policy.
+The price of the commodity influences the judgment and rationality of the decision.
+The results of the experiment conducted by Tversky reveal that respondents were willing to accept the option of saving accounts with a credit card when the interest rate remained stable at 1% to 2%.
+The prospect theory also suggests that people underweight outcomes when they doubt certainty, which influences the rationality of their decisions (Kahneman & Tversky, 1979).
 Krieger and Felder (2013) studied the impact of decision biases on insurance outcomes.
-The rationality of the decision involve the well defined preferences of the consumers.
-Decision biases holds significant role in health policies and insurance plans (Krieger & Felder, 2013).
+The rationality of the decision involves the well-defined preferences of the consumers.
+Decision biases hold a significant role in health policies and insurance plans (Krieger & Felder, 2013).

 2.1.3 The Deal Effect

 Literature on consumer behavior regarding insurance policy also relies on the deal effect.
-The approach offers a fundamental mechanism that is useful in understanding the purchase decision and judgment of individuals.
-The approach shows relevance with the theory of consumer choice presented by Richard Thaler in 1980.
-The theory emphasizes on the rational maximization model.
-It provides justification for the decision that consumer makes in choosing between various options.
-The decision depends on the choice of good predictor.
-Thaler mentioned that, “the capacity of the human mind for formulating and solving complex problems is very small compared with the size of the problems whose solution is required for objectively rational behavior in the real world or even for a reasonable approximation to such objective rationality” (THALER, 1980).
+The approach offers a fundamental mechanism that is useful in understanding the purchase decisions and judgments of individuals.
+The approach is relevant to the theory of consumer choice, which was presented by Richard Thaler in 1980.
+The theory emphasizes the rational maximization model.
+It provides justification for the decision that the consumer makes when choosing between various options.
+The decision depends on the choice of a good predictor.
+Thaler mentioned that “the capacity of the human mind for formulating and solving complex problems is very small compared with the size of the problems whose solution is required for objectively rational behaviour in the real world or even for a reasonable approximation to such objective rationality” (THALER, 1980).

-The deal effect also explains the reasons for which an theory fails to predict behaviors.
+The deal effect also explains the reasons why a theory fails to predict behaviours.
 Prospect theory is vital in explaining the descriptive choice models leading to a decision-making position.
 Kahneman and Tversky support their claims by using the prospects theory.
-The theory suggests that the probability of risk influence the decisions of rationality.
+The theory suggests that the probability of risk influences rational decisions.
 Expected utility theory explains that the decision of a consumer depends on the outcomes of utility.
-Maximization of utility remains the central concern of the consumer.
-There is intersection of certain and uncertain outcomes influence the decision of the consumers.
-Uncertainty influence the problem of choice affecting the judgment of consumers.
+Maximization of utility remains the consumer’s central concern.
+There is the intersection of certain and uncertain outcomes that influence the decision of the consumers.
+Uncertainty influences the problem of choice, affecting the judgment of consumers.
 Thaler further uses the opportunity cost to explain the decision of the consumers.
-High opportunity cost of a commodity lowers the power of purchasing as consumer will be less willing to pay for it (THALER, 1980).
+The high opportunity cost of a commodity lowers the power of purchasing as consumers will be less willing to pay for it (THALER, 1980).

-Trevisan (2016) also explains the role of new deal affect in explaining the decision of consumers regarding insurance policy.
-The research explains the factors affecting the choice between current account and the purchase of credit card.
-Pricing influence the decisions of the consumers.
-The findings obtained from the study of participants behavior reveals that the package offered current account at 1 euro with credit card at 2.50 euros.
-The results depicts that majority (59%) of the consumers accepted the deal.
-Only 41 percent of consumers selected the option of current account.
-When the deal offered only credit card at the rate of 2.50 euros the purchase decision of the consumers changed.
-The results indicate only 17% of respondents reflected their willingness to accept the deal of purchasing credit cards.
-The consumers faced alternative sets of options where they had to choose either a current account alone or current account with the credit card.
+Trevisan (2016) also explains the role of the New Deal effect in explaining the decisions of consumers regarding insurance policies.
+The research explains the factors affecting the choice between a current account and the purchase of a credit card.
+Pricing influences the decisions of the consumers.
+The findings obtained from the study of participants’ behaviour reveal that the package offered a current account at 1 euro with a credit card at 2.50 euros.
+The results depict that the majority (59%) of the consumers accepted the deal.
+Only 41 per cent of consumers selected the option of the current account.
+When the deal offered only credit cards at the rate of 2.50 euros, the purchase decision of the consumers changed.
+The results indicate that only 17% of respondents expressed their willingness to accept the purchase of credit cards.
+Consumers faced alternative sets of options, such as choosing either a current account alone or a current account with a credit card.
 The assessment of risk and loss helped them in judgment.
-The results of the experiment reveals that when the customers were getting the option of buying credit card with the current account option they reflected high willingness.
-The results also depicts that individuals only expressed willingness when the prices were flexible (Trevisan, 2016).
+The results of the experiment reveal that when the customers were getting the option of buying credit cards with the current account option, they reflected high willingness.
+The results also depict that individuals only expressed willingness when the prices were flexible (Trevisan, 2016).

 2.1.4 The Framing Effect

-According to the prospects theory people are risk averse as they aim at avoiding risks and losses.
-Framing effect influence the decisions of the consumers regarding purchase of insurance plan.
-Element of risk influence the decisions of the purchasers in different situations.
+According to the prospects theory, people are risk averse as they aim to avoid risks and losses.
+The framing effect influences the decisions of consumers regarding the purchase of insurance plans.
+The element of risk influences the decisions of the purchasers in different situations.
 Mishra, Gregson and Lalumiere (2012) explored the role of framing effects on the purchase decisions of individuals.
 The study uncovers the factors that affect the rationality of decisions.
-The framing effects suggests the need for rational decisions.
+The framing effects suggest the need for rational decisions.
 The choice varies according to circumstances in prospects theory.
-The prospects theory suggests that people display framing effect as the utility derived from the gains diminishes steeply.
-The risky behavior involved in prevention of the risk or loss works under rule of thumb when utility diminishes rapidly.
-“According to risk-sensitivity theory, decision makers should prefer high-risk options in situations of high need, when low-risk options are unlikely to meet those needs”.
-The theory illustrates that risk sensitive decisions involve need and framing.
-High need and high risks will motivate a person to avail the option irrespective of the positive or negative framing.
-In situation of high need involving element of high risk, an individual will exhibit risk accepting behaviours (Mishra, Gregson, & Lalumie, 2012).
+The prospects theory suggests that people display the framing effect as the utility derived from the gains diminishes steeply.
+The risky behaviour involved in the prevention of the risk or loss works under the rule of thumb when utility diminishes rapidly.
+“According to risk-sensitivity theory, decision-makers should prefer high-risk options in situations of high need, when low-risk options are unlikely to meet those needs”.
+The theory illustrates that risk-sensitive decisions involve need and framing.
+High need and high risks will motivate a person to avail of the option irrespective of the positive or negative framing.
+In a situation of high need involving elements of high risk, an individual will exhibit risk-accepting behaviours (Mishra, Gregson, & Lalumie, 2012).

 Mishra and Fiddick (2011) explored the impact of need and risk on framing decisions.
-People will violate the assumptions of the prospects theory when the need for purchasing a product is high.
-Needs are independent of the decisions of framing, remaining one of the visible factor for rational decision.
-The literature on the framing effect depicts that individuals are most likely to accept risks when their need is high.
-The results of the study depicts that framing effects remain significant part of behavioural decision-making (Mishra & Fiddick, 2011).
-Framing effects are also visible in risk sensitive decisions.
+People will violate the assumptions of the prospects theory when the need to purchase a product is high.
+Needs are independent of the decisions of framing, remaining one of the visible factors for rational decision.
+The literature on the framing effect depicts that individuals are most likely to accept risks when their needs are high.
+The results of the study depict that framing effects remain a significant part of behavioural decision-making (Mishra & Fiddick, 2011).
+Framing effects are also visible in risk-sensitive decisions.
 The results of the study reveal that framing effects are visible in decision-making tasks involving risky choices.
-The risk-acceptance among participants was high in case of negatively framed decisions.
-While the risk acceptance was low in the positively framed decisions.
-Similarly risk acceptance is also high in cases where participants exhibits high need compared to the scenarios displaying low need (Mishra & Lalumiere, 2010).
+The risk-acceptance among participants was high in the case of negatively framed decisions.
+At the same time, the risk acceptance was low in the positively framed decisions.
+Similarly, risk acceptance is also high in cases where participants exhibit high needs compared to the scenarios displaying low needs (Mishra & Lalumiere, 2010).
 Wang (2002) uncovers the limitations of the prospects theory.
-The theory is effective in considering the framing effects and the risk preferences but it fails to consider the role of need.
-According to the framing effect the need remains one of the prominent factor in determining the behavior of individuals (Wang, 2002).
+The theory is effective in considering the framing effects and the risk preferences, but it fails to consider the role of need.
+According to the framing effect, the need remains one of the prominent factors in determining the behaviour of individuals (Wang, 2002).

-Self-control theory explains the role of one’s desires on rational decision-making.
-If people are impatient they are less likely to save their incomes.
-Immediate consumption of the people will undermine their potential to invest in insurance plan.
-The self control theory suggests string correlation between self control and purchase decisions.
-People who exhibit low self-control will eliminate the possibilities of availing insurance policy.
-Time discontinuing model depicts low future desire to save.
-Tanaka and Murooka (2011) noted that, “naïve agents delay immediate‐cost future‐reward activities when it is better to do these earlier, and do immediate‐reward future‐cost activities when it is better to wait” (TANAKA & MUROOKA, 2011).
-Rational decision-making has positive relationship with future prospects of saving.
+Self-control theory explains the role of one’s desires in rational decision-making.
+If people are impatient, they are less likely to save their incomes.
+Immediate consumption of the people will undermine their potential to invest in insurance plans.
+The self-control theory suggests a strong correlation between self-control and purchase decisions.
+People who exhibit low self-control will eliminate the possibility of availing of an insurance policy.
+The time-discontinuing model depicts a low future desire to save.
+Tanaka and Murooka (2011) noted that “naïve agents delay immediate‐cost future‐reward activities when it is better to do these earlier, and do immediate‐reward future‐cost activities when it is better to wait” (TANAKA & MUROOKA, 2011).
+Rational decision-making has a positive relationship with future prospects of saving.
 The theory transmits the notion that people who are more concerned about future reward exhibits high self-control and are capable of discontinuing current consumption (TANAKA & MUROOKA, 2011).

-Gannon (2006) studied the role of self-control on insurance decisions.
-Self-control theory also depicts the need for identifying the competency of the insurance company.
-The individuals who lack self-control are more likely to fall victims for insurance frauds.
-The theory exhibits the need for controlling desires to avoid irrational decisions (Ganon, 2006).
-Stromback (2017) identifies the role of self-control theory on financial decisions. the psychological characteristics of human behavior have significant influence on buying attitudes.
-Economic behavior plays crucial role in financial decisions and financial well-being.
-The savings of individuals depicts effective role of self-control and rational judgments.
-People exhibiting good self-control are more inclined to save money for future compared to people having poor self-control.
-The financial well being of people depends on their ability to control self (Strömbäcka, Linda, Skagerlundb, Västfjällabc, & Tinghög, 2017).
+Gannon (2006) studied the role of self-control in insurance decisions.
+Self-control theory also depicts the need to identify the competency of the insurance company.
+Individuals who lack self-control are more likely to fall victim to insurance fraud.
+The theory exhibits the need to control desires to avoid irrational decisions (Ganon, 2006).
+Stromback (2017) identifies the role of self-control theory on financial decisions.
+The psychological characteristics of human behaviour have a significant influence on buying attitudes.
+Economic behaviour plays a crucial role in financial decisions and financial well-being.
+The savings of individuals depict the effective role of self-control and rational judgments.
+People exhibiting good self-control are more inclined to save money for the future compared to people having poor self-control.
+The financial well-being of people depends on their ability to control self (Strömbäcka, Linda, Skagerlundb, Västfjällabc, & Tinghög, 2017).

-The present research uses exploratory study to assess the role of rational behaviors in insurance related decisions.
-The study relies on empirical evidence obtained from scholarly database uncovering consumer-buying patterns towards insurance policy.
-The empirical evidence is also useful in determining the factors associated with the purchase decisions of the consumers (Sale, Lohfeld, & Brazil, 2002).
+The present research uses the exploratory study to assess the role of rational behaviours in insurance-related decisions.
+The study relies on empirical evidence obtained from scholarly databases uncovering consumer-buying patterns towards insurance policies.
+Empirical evidence is also useful in determining the factors associated with consumers’ purchase decisions (Sale, Lohfeld, & Brazil, 2002).
 The research relies on the observations of the facts associated with the issue under discussion.
-The current research will assess the results obtained from literature on economic behavior and insurance related decisions of individuals (Beckett, Hewer, & Howcroft, 2000).
-The comprehensive review of the literature on the topic under discussion allows revealing the theories that plays vital role on determining individual behaviors.
+The current research will assess the results obtained from the literature on economic behaviour and insurance-related decisions of individuals (Beckett, Hewer, & Howcroft, 2000).
+The comprehensive review of the literature on the topic under discussion allows for revealing the theories that play a vital role in determining individual behaviours.
 The present study is descriptive in nature as it explores the historical factors responsible for consumer rationality (Mingers, 2001).
-Descriptive research is vital in answering the research questions as it provide results of various scholarly database.
+Descriptive research is vital in answering the research questions as it provides results from various scholarly databases.
 The approach is useful as it provides analysis of non-quantified topics.
-The research methodology is also effective for the present research as it allows integration of the qualitative and quantitative methods (Williams, 2007).
+The research methodology is also effective for the present research as it allows the integration of the qualitative and quantitative methods (Williams, 2007).

-The descriptive study in the present research aims at identifying the reasons behind the consumer behaviors regarding insurance decisions.
+The descriptive study in the present research aims to identify the reasons behind consumer behaviours regarding insurance decisions.
 The descriptive study is useful in understanding the factors that encourage individuals towards insurance.
-It relies on a survey method that investigates the individuals regarding their decisions related to purchase of insurance.
+It relies on a survey method that investigates the individuals regarding their decisions related to the purchase of insurance.
 Through survey method the study targets 150 individuals and explore their consumption attitudes, the results obtained form the survey are used to assess the factors that influence the rational decisions of the individuals.
-The survey involve questionnaire technique to inquire the respondents (Sidhardha & Sumanth, 2017).
-The survey technique targets the respondents chosen randomly including both males and females.
-Direct questions from the participants of the survey permits the researcher to reveal the factors that influence the insurance related decisions of the consumers (Cooper & Schindler, 2001).
+The survey involves a questionnaire technique to inquire about the respondents (Sidhardha & Sumanth, 2017).
+The survey technique targets the respondents chosen randomly, including both males and females.
+Direct questions from the participants of the survey permit the researcher to reveal the factors that influence the insurance-related decisions of the consumers (Cooper & Schindler, 2001).

-The assessment of the current trends of the insurance industry in US also reveals the statistics on the consumption pattern of the people.
-The analysis of the insurance statistics helps in understanding the behavior of consumers towards saving and insurance policy.
-The rates of growth and declining of improving factors suggests the realistic impacts of rational decision-making and judgments on the consumption attitudes of the people (Cooper & Schindler, 2001).
-The main components that the questionnaire covers in the assessment of consumers views regarding insurance involve home insurance, car insurance and life insurance.
-The responses helped in understanding the rationality associated with the decisions of choosing different insurances. the category of home insurance highlights the protection offered against the risks of property including, fire, theft and natural disasters.
-The car insurance reveals understanding of consumers protection against vehicle damage.
-The protection involve damage waivers.
-Life insurance uncovers the decision-making of consumers regarding protection of their life (LE, 2017).
+The assessment of the current trends in the insurance industry in the US also reveals statistics on people’s consumption patterns.
+The analysis of the insurance statistics helps in understanding the behavior of consumers towards saving and insurance policies.
+The rates of growth and decline of improving factors suggest the realistic impacts of rational decision-making and judgments on the consumption attitudes of the people (Cooper & Schindler, 2001).
+The main components that the questionnaire covers in the assessment of consumers’ views regarding insurance involve home insurance, car insurance and life insurance.
+The responses helped me understand the rationality associated with the decision to choose different insurance.
+The category of home insurance highlights the protection offered against the risks of property, including fire, theft and natural disasters.
+Car insurance reveals an understanding of consumers’ protection against vehicle damage.
+The protection involves damage waivers.
+Life insurance uncovers the decision-making of consumers regarding the protection of their lives (LE, 2017).

 Chapter# 4: Results

-The results of the study relies on the responses obtained from the participants of the survey.
-The demographic information reveals that majority of the respondents (78%) were males.
+The results of the study rely on the responses obtained from the participants of the survey.
+The demographic information reveals that the majority of the respondents (78%) were males.
 The survey included respondents belonging to different age groups to assess the impact of age on the purchase decisions related to insurance.
-Majority of the participants belonged to the age group of less than 30 years and between 31- 40 years.
-The survey included respondents with different educational levels to assess the role of education on rational decision-making.
-The results depicts that majority of respondents (46%) acquired educational degrees of post graduation while 30 percent acquired graduation degrees.
-Among selected sample size most of the participants (64%) were employed while 22% were self-employed.
-Students constituted only 14% in the survey.
+The majority of the participants belonged to the age group of less than 30 years and between 31- 40 years.
+The survey included respondents with different educational levels to assess the role of education in rational decision-making.
+The results depict that the majority of respondents (46%) acquired educational degrees post-graduation, while 30% acquired graduation degrees.
+Among the selected sample size, most of the participants (64%) were employed, while 22% were self-employed.
+Students constituted only 14% of the survey.

 Description Frequency Percentage